galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_gene_set_testing/tutorial.md

 ## Ensemble gene set enrichment analyses with **EGSEA**

-The ensemble of genes set enrichment analyses (EGSEA) [(Alhamdoosh et al, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/27694195) is a method developed for RNA-sequencing data that combines results from multiple algorithms and calculates collective gene set scores, to try to improve the biological relevance of the highest ranked gene sets.
+The ensemble of genes set enrichment analyses (EGSEA) [(Alhamdoosh et al, 2017)](https://www.ncbi.nlm.nih.gov/pubmed/27694195) is a method developed for RNA-seq data that combines results from multiple algorithms and calculates collective gene set scores, to try to improve the biological relevance of the highest ranked gene sets.
 EGSEA has built-in gene sets from MSigDB and KEGG for human and mouse.
 We'll show here how it can be used with the MSigDB Hallmark collection and KEGG pathways.
 For input we need a count matrix and EGSEA will perform a limma-voom analysis before gene set testing.
 We can use the filtered counts output from limma, where the low count genes have been filtered out, we just need to remove the gene symbol and description columns.
 We also need a symbols mapping file containing just the Entrez ids and symbols, which we can generate from the filtered counts file.
 The third input we need is a factors information file, containing what groups the samples belong to, we can use the one we used with limma.

 > ### {% icon hands_on %} Hands-on: Perform ensemble gene set testing with EGSEA
 >
 > 1. Rerun **limma** selecting *"Output Filtered Counts Table?"*: `Yes`
 > 2. **Cut** {% icon tool %}: Run **Cut columns from a table (cut)** with the following settings:
->      - {% icon param-file %} *"File to cut"*: `Filtered Counts` output from **limma**
+>      - {% icon param-file %} *"File to cut"*: `limma-voom filtered counts`
 >      - *"Operation"*: `Discard`
 >      - *"List of fields"*: Select `Column:2`, `Column:3`
 >      - Rename to `EGSEA counts`
 > 3. **Cut** {% icon tool %}: Run **Cut columns from a table (cut)** with the following settings:
->      - {% icon param-file %} *"File to cut"*: `Filtered Counts` output from **limma**
+>      - {% icon param-file %} *"File to cut"*: `limma-voom filtered counts`
 >      - *"Operation"*: `Keep`
 >      - *"List of fields"*: Select `Column:1`, `Column:2`
 >      - Rename to `EGSEA anno`